http://www.halleethehomemaker.com/wp-content/themes/desk-mess-tripled

 Hallee is a follower of a Christ and a child of God.
 She loves and respects her husband passionately, and strives to make his home a beacon of comfort and love in this violent world.
 She has three amazing children, whom you will read about below.Once a professional woman in suits and heels six days a week, her life now is a bit unconventional.
 She’s an advocate for the Titus 2 model of a womanhood.
 Research has taught her how horribly unhealthy the food sitting on grocery shelves is for her family, and Hallee has made it a personal commitment to make as much as she possibly can from scratch, using wholesome and whole real food ingredients.
 She grinds flour, bakes bread, makes cookies and cakes, makes crackers, salad dressings…if it can be made, she finds a way to make it, keeping the constraints of their family’s devotion to following a Levitcal diet.

 Hallee loves to serve others, and volunteers once a week at a fundraising activity that supports the Glen Eden Youth Center in Central Kentucky.
-Hallee also writes Christian romances.
-She is currently seeking publication for a recently completed trilogy.
+Hallee also writes Christian romances and has three fiction books and one cookbook out.
+You can read more about her writing here.

 And she’s a blogger.
 Which is why we’re all together here.